A quadratic algorithm for road coloring: Finding a stable pair

-We consider several cases depending on the position of the states $t_i$ in $\A$ satisfying Condition~(**).
-If there is a state $t_i$ which is not in the same cluster as $r$ or if $\level[t_i] > 0$, then an automaton equivalent to $\A$ satisfying Condition~(*) is obtained by flipping the edge $(t_i,b_i,p_i)$ and the red edge going out of $t_i$.
-Indeed, one may easily check that, after the flip, all states of maximal level belong to the same tree as $p_i$.
+The possible values returned by the procedure \textsc{FlipEdges}$(\A,r)$ are the following. \begin{itemize} \item Case 0.
+The value returned by \textsc{FindEdges}$(r)$ is $(0,e)$ with $e=(t_1,b_1,p_1)$ of type 0.
+The procedure \textsc{FlipEdges}$(\A,r)$ returns the automaton obtained by flipping the edge $(t_1,b_1,p_1)$ and the red edge going out of $t_1$.
+This automaton is equivalent to $\A$ and satisfies Condition~$\C$.
+Indeed, one may easily check that, after the flip, all states of maximal level belong to the same tree as $p_1$.

-If there is a state $t_i$ that belongs to the cycle $\C$ but which is not contained in the interval $[r_k \ldots r[$, where $r,r_2, \ldots r_k$ is the ordered list of \emph{maximal} roots, the same conclusion holds by flipping the edge $(t_i,b_i,p_i)$ and the red edge going out of~$t_i$, as is shown in Figure~\ref{figure.cluster1}.